-In the early 800’s the flourishing activity of the figurines starts; Giacomo Bongiovanni began to represent on clay faces and actions of commoners, farmers, shepherds, performers and brigands.
-He literally “sewed” very thin layers of clay upon “naked” figurines.
-Almost unknowingly, Bongiovanni depicted the same subjects and themes loved by the realist writers as Verga and Capuana.
+In the early 19th century, the flourishing activity of the figurinai began: Giacomo Bongiovanni depicted on clay the faces and gestures of commoners, peasants, shepherds, musicians and brigands, often used in characteristic nativity scenes, literally sewing very thin layers of terracotta onto naked figurines.
+Almost unconsciously, Bongiovanni followed the same themes and subjects that so interested the verist writers Verga and Capuana in literature.

-And what about the beautiful ceramics stairway, with its 142 steps – almost a symbol of the last ten centuries ceramics history – that leads us the top of the hill for enjoying a spectacular view.
-Up there, in the old fortified district, once surrounded by walls defending the medieval area, the ancient Church Matrice dedicated to Santa Maria del Monte, from which the staircase is named.
+And again, the beauty of the staircase, with its 142 steps, represents the history of ceramics over the last ten centuries and takes us almost to the top of the hill, to enjoy a spectacular view.
+Up there, in the ancient fortified district, once surrounded by walls to guard the medieval area, we find the ancient Matrice dedicated to Santa Maria del Monte, from which the staircase takes its name.

-Caltagirone has a rich culinary tradition famous for its typical sweets, linked to the traditional festivals, such as cuddureddi (honey, almonds or mulled wine biscuits) ore the ancient bread and egg pans and the cubaita of chickpeas, some true, Baroque architectures.
+Caltagirone has a rich culinary tradition of typical sweet treats, linked to the various traditional festivals, such as cuddureddi, biscuits made with honey, almonds or cooked wine, and the ancient bread and egg baskets and chickpea cubaita, true Baroque architecture.

 The town is not far from other famous sites such as the Villa Romana del Casale in Piazza Armerina and Morgantina, to the north-west, and the late Baroque and Renaissance towns of Vizzini,Licodia Eubea, Mineo, Militello Val di Catania and the unique town of Grammichele with its splendid hexagonal square where time is marked by the monumental sundial near Ragusa and Comiso Airport.